 Mineral wool is made from molten glass, stone, ceramic fibre or slag that is spun into a fiber-like structure.
 Inorganic rock or slag are the main components (typically 98%) of stone wool.
 The remaining 2% organic content is generally a thermosetting resin binder (an adhesive) and a little oil.

 Polyurethane is an organic polymer formed by reacting a polyol (an alcohol with more than two reactive hydroxyl groups per molecule) with a diisocyanate or a polymeric isocyanate in the presence of suitable catalysts and additives.

 Polyurethanes are flexible foams used in mattresses, chemical-resistant coatings, adhesives and sealants, insulation for buildings and technical applications like heat exchangers, cooling pipes and much more.

 Polystyrene is an excellent insulator.
 It is manufactured in two ways:

 - Extrusion - which results in fine, closed cells, containing a mixture of air and refrigerant gas

 - Molded or expanded - which produces coarse, closed cells containing air

 Extruded polystyrene, or XPS, is a closed-cell, thermal plastic material manufactured by a variety of extrusion processes.
 The main applications of extruded polystyrene insulation are in building insulation and construction in general.

 Molded or expanded polystyrene is commonly called beadboard and has a lower R-value than extruded polystyrene.

-Polyisocyanurate or polyiso is a thermosetting type of plastic, closed-cell foam that contains a low-conductivity gas (usually hydrochlorofluorocarbons or HCFC) in its cells.
+Polyisocyanurate or polyiso is a thermosetting type of plastic, a closed-cell foam that contains a low-conductivity gas in its cells.